eth0izzle/shhgit/README.md

 ## Usage

+shhgit can work in two ways: through the GitHub, GitLab and BitBucket public repoistorties or by processing files in a local directory.

-shhgit needs to access the public GitHub API so you will need to obtain and provide an access token.
+By default, shhgit will run in the former 'public mode' and needs to access the public GitHub API.
+You will need to obtain and provide an access token.
 The API has a hard rate limit of 5,000 requests per hour per account, regardless what token is used.
 The more account-unique tokens you provide, the faster you can process the events.
 Follow [this guide](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to generate a token; it doesn't require any scopes or permissions.
 And then place it under `github_access_tokens` in `config.yaml`. **Note that it is against the GitHub terms to bypass their rate limits.
 Use multiple tokens at your own risk**.

 Unlike other tools, you don't need to pass any targets with shhgit.
 Simply run `$ shhgit` to start watching GitHub commits and find secrets or sensitive files matching the included 120 signatures.

-Alternatively, you can forgo the signatures and use shhgit with a search query, e.g. to find all AWS keys you could use `shhgit --search-query AWS_ACCESS_KEY_ID=AKIA`
+You can also forgo the signatures and use shhgit with a search query, e.g. to find all AWS keys you could use `shhgit --search-query AWS_ACCESS_KEY_ID=AKIA`

-### Running locally

-There's also possibility to run shhgit locally, and include it also to CI pipeline's to scan e.g. private repos or repos in some other service than Github.

-Local running is enabled with flag `--local`.
-It value should be directory to scan (scan is made recursively).

-#### With Docker

-1. Build container: `docker image build -t shhgit .`
-2. Scan local directory with docker container (Linux/Mac): `docker container run --rm -it -v $(pwd):$(pwd) -w $(pwd) shhgit --local $(pwd)`

-#### Directly with compiled shhgit

-1. Build application: `GO111MODULE=on CGO_ENABLED=0 go build -v -i -o shhgit` (note that build goes to same directory as `config.yaml`, so there's no need to define path for configuration with `--config-path` flag)
-2. Scan local directory with compiled app: `./shhgit --local <absolute path to directory that should be scanned recursively>`
+To run in local mode (and perhaps integrate in to your CI pipelines) you can pass the `--local` flag (see Usage below).

 ### Options